GUARDIANSOFCODE/sturdy-robot/README.md

 ## 🚀 About the Project

-**Sturdy Robot** is a smart automation and utility suite built with Python.
+**Sturdy Robot** is a smart automation and utility suite built with Tech.
 Whether you're a student, a developer, or a tech enthusiast, this robot serves as your command-line companion — fast, scalable, and packed with real-world functionalities.

 It’s not just code.
 It's craftsmanship.
 This repo follows **clean code principles**, **robust logic**, and includes **visually polished outputs**.
 From smart games to data utilities — it’s a portfolio piece, a toolkit, and a learning ground.